ManyThreads/mythos/index.md

 Reference application scenarios addressed in MyThOS originate from the areas of molecular simulations, computational fluid dynamics and multimedia.

-## Sponsored by BMBF
+## Funding

 ![BMBF]({{site.baseurl}}/logo_bmbf.png){:class="img-logoright"}
 ![DLR]({{site.baseurl}}/logo_dlr.png){:class="img-logoright"}

-The MyThOS project was funded by the Federal Ministry of Education and Research (BMBF) under [Grant No. 01/H13003](https://gauss-allianz.de/en/project/title/MyThOS) from October 2013 to September 2016.
+The MyThOS project was funded by the Federal Ministry of Education and Research (BMBF) of Germany under [Grant No. 01IH13003](https://gauss-allianz.de/en/project/title/MyThOS) from October 2013 to September 2016.
 The grant was part of the 3rd HPC-Call of the Gauss Allianz.

 ### Partners